 - Social: Twitter, Pinterest

 Not every creator is web-first.
-Traditional IRL creators—musicians, photographers, and artists—have their own creator economy tech stack of online tools to support their offline efforts.
+Traditional IRL creators—musicians, photographers, and artists—have their own tech stack of online tools to support their offline efforts.

-Musicians use an array of mixing tools to record and produce music and rely on platforms like iTunes, Spotify, and SoundCloud to share their work online.
+Musicians use an array of mixing tools to record and produce music, and rely on platforms like iTunes, Spotify, and SoundCloud to share their work online.
 Photographers use online editing tools to make their snapshots shine.
-Visual artists use drafting software to bring their art alive and, more recently, can use web marketplaces to mint them as NFTs and sell to online art collectors.
+Visual artists use drafting software to bring their art alive and, more recently, can use web marketplaces to mint them as NFTs to sell to online art collectors.

 - Musician: Pro Tools, Logic Pro, iTunes, Spotify, SoundCloud

 - Artist: Procreate, Sketchbook, Foundation, OpenSea, Zora